 - F Focus What will the Authority look like in 1-10 years? - A Accelerate Identify 2-3 operating initiatives which would accelerate the movement toward the preferred future. - S Strengthen What major organizational objectives might prevent the Authority from moving forward to achieve the goals? - T Tie it all together Integrate the preceding activities and refine them.

-HOT Target Areas for both the Operations and Administrative Stat programs were identified:
+Hot Target Areas for both the Operations and Administrative Stat programs were identified in 2009, 2010, and 2011:

 Operations TransitStat: